All Episodes

 And one of the problems, Vinny, that the regime faces, the Fed is doing this, they say, to keep inflation down and to keep the economy churning because the economy wasn't growing.

-As the unemployment number comes down, because the regime says it is, and as the number of private sector people working goes up, as the regime says it is, then the economy is going to start theoretically growing, as the regime says it is.
+However, now that the regime is monkeying with the unemployment numbers, and a lot of people think these are faked, like they were a year ago before the election, as the unemployment number comes down, because the regime says it is, and as the number of private sector people working goes up, as the regime says it is, then the economy is going to start theoretically growing,

-Which means the Fed will be less inclined to pump that 85 billion dollars a month into the stock market.
+as the regime says it is, which means the Fed will be less inclined to pump that $85 billion a month into the stock market.

-A bubble has been created in the stock market because nothing happening there, or very little is related to what's happening in the market.
+A bubble has been created in the stock market because nothing happening there, or very little, is related to what's happening in the market.

-The money keeping the stock market at fifteen thousand, sixteen thousand, the DJI, NASDAQ, is coming from the Federal Reserve.
+The money keeping the stock market at $15,000, $16,000, the DJI, NASDAQ's name, is coming from the Federal Reserve.

 And if they stop pumping it and putting it in there, hello bubble.